norswap/autumn/doc/A5-creating-an-ast.md

 `with_string` takes a function of three parameters. `xs` is as discussed previously, `p` is an instance of [`Parse`] (always unused in this grammar) and `str`, which is the string matched by the parser.
-The role of `with_string` itself has to do with the Java type system, but basically it indicates we want to do something using the matched string — and so use a 3-parameter lambda instead of the single-parameter lambda that `push` normally accepts (details will follow in the next sub-section).
+The role of `with_string` itself has to do with the Java type system, but basically it indicates we want to do something using the matched string — and so use a 3-parameters lambda instead of the single-parameter lambda that `push` normally accepts (details will follow in the next sub-section).

-In rule `number`, we parse the number represented by this string and push it on the stack.
+In rule `number`, we parse the number represented by `str` and push it on the stack.
 In rule `string`, we cut off the double quotes and push the resulting string onto the stack. ([*1])

 In rule `object`, we do something a bit more technical. `xs` is still the array of items pushed on